I love my family.

 We are glued together by DNA, memories, legacy,

 and identities intertwined with our family connections.

-We continue to get together: for weddings, funerals, showers, birthdays, anniversaries, Mother’s Day, Father’s Day, special occasions, family outings, and birth celebrations.
+If possible, we continue to get together for weddings, funerals, showers, birthdays, anniversaries, Mother’s Day, Father’s Day, special occasions, family outings, and birth celebrations.

 Sometimes the memories of these gatherings are memorable.

 But even if laced with tension, we plan again for the next event, hoping and believing that we will all understand one another better and learn to appreciate each other in new ways.